manuelarte/ghettoize_hook/README.md

+> [!NOTE]
+> To add this hook you need to use [Logrus](https://github.com/sirupsen/logrus)

-# Ghettoize Hook
+# 👊🏾Ghettoize Hook👊🏾

-Do you find boring to go through your logs, don't worry
+Do you find boring to go through your logs?, don't worry I may have a solution...

-## How To Use It
+## How To Use It?

 Ghettoize needs [ollama](https://ollama.com/).
-By default, is checking ollama locally  http://localhost:11434 with the model [gemma2:2b](https://ollama.com/library/gemma2:2b)
+By default, is checking ollama locally in http://localhost:11434 with the model [gemma2:2b](https://ollama.com/library/gemma2:2b)

 Get ghettoize by: